michael2012z/BitBible/markdown/JPS/files/Gen.md

 19. In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken; for dust thou art, and unto dust shalt thou return.'

-20. And the man called his wife's name Eve;Heb.
-Havvah, that is, Life. because she was the mother of all living.
+20. And the man called his wife's name Eve;

 21. And HaShem G-d made for Adam and for his wife garments of skins, and clothed them.